The European Psychiatric Association (EPA) calls for nominations:

 - The right to nominate is open to anyone, except the Prize Jury members

 - Nominations are confidential and a nomination should not be made known to the nominee

 - Deceased persons cannot be nominated

 Nomination and selection procedure:

-- Nominations for the Prize must be submitted via this online form by 20 December 2017
+- Nominations for the Prize closed on 20 December 2017

 - Nominations should detail the work done by the nominee, and explain the impact thereof towards improving mental health care in Europe that makes it deserving of the Prize

 - The Jury is composed of the EPA Executive Committee and invited members to ensure female majority